shivhare-anshul/Deep-Neural-Network-from-scratch/README.md

 is the test accuracy for this case and how does it change if the number of hiddent neurons is increased to 15.
 Does momentum (with a momentum factor of 0.9) improve the learning process ?
 Provide your detailed analysis.

+Both of the implementations report is there with outputs.
+If anyone have any kind of doubt or something, please to mail me at

+anshulshivha@iisc.ac.in
+shivhareanshul78@gmail.com